Deep self-consistent learning of local volatility: Introduction

-The practical implementation of such a stochastic volatility model in option pricing requires to solve a challenging problem of calibrating the local volatility function to the market data of option prices.
-Given $\pi(K,T)$ a family of option prices with strike prices $K>0$, maturities $T>0$, and underlying asset price $S_0=x$, the Dupire formula \cite{Dupire94,derman-kani}
+The practical implementation of such a stochastic volatility model in option pricing requires to solve the challenging problem of calibrating the local volatility function to the market data of option prices.
+Given $\pi(K,T)$ a family of option prices with strike prices $K>0$, maturities $T>0$, and underlying asset price $S_0=x$, the Dupire formula \cite{dupire,derman-kani}

-brings a solution to this problem by constructing an estimator of the local volatility as a function of strike price $K$ and maturity $T$ values, i.e. Eq. \eqref{eqn Dupire_formula} matches the stock's volatility $\sigma (S_t, t)$ when the future stock price is $K$ at time $T$.
+brings a solution to this problem by constructing an estimator of the local volatility as a function of strike price $K$ and maturity $T$ values, i.e. Eq.~\eqref{eqn Dupire_formula} matches the stock's volatility $\sigma (S_t, t)$ when the underlying stock price $S_t$ is at the level $K$ at time $T=t$.

 The numerical estimation of local volatility using Eq.~\eqref{eqn Dupire_formula}, involves evaluating partial derivatives, which is classically achieved using the finite difference method.
-More efficient methods have been introduced using spline functions, see e.g. Chapter~8 in \cite{Achdou05}, where local volatility is first approximated as the sum a piece-wise affine function satisfying a boundary condition and a bi-cubic spline function.
-Then, the model parameters are determined by minimizing the discretized Dupire's equations \cite{Dupire94} at selected collocation points with Tikhonov regularization.
+More efficient methods have been introduced using spline functions, see e.g. Chapter~8 in \cite{Achdou05}, where local volatility is first approximated as the sum a piecewise affine function satisfying a boundary condition and a bi-cubic spline function.
+Then, the model parameters are determined by minimizing the discretized Dupire's equations \cite{dupire} at selected collocation points via Tikhonov regularization.
 Thereafter, Tikhonov regularization has been applied to the calibration of local volatility in a trinomial model in \cite{Crepey02}.

+Alternative to calibrating local volatility using parameterized functions, neural networks are known being able to approximate any arbitrary nonlinear function with a finite set of parameters \cite{Gorban98,Winkler17,Lin18}.
+By exploiting this property, Chataigner et al. \cite{Chataigner20} advocated to parameterize the market option prices $\pi(K, T)$ using neural networks, which allow for the computation of the derivatives in Eq.~\eqref{eqn Dupire_formula} by automatic differentiation \cite{Baydin17}.

+In addition, for Dupire's formula to be meaningful, one must ensure that the argument in the square root is positive and remains bounded in \eqref{eqn Dupire_formula}, which can be achieved under a no arbitrage condition for the quoted option prices.
+In \cite{Chataigner20}, additional constraints are imposed in order to ensure that the market option prices are well fitted, in which case an approximation of derivatives of the option price is then substituted into Eq.~\eqref{eqn Dupire_formula} to calibrate the local volatility.